-The Space Butterfly as NASA calls it is a pair of massive gas clouds.
-Called the Westerhout 40 (W40), the red “space butterfly” is actually a nebula that gives a more natural understanding of how stars form from the very destruction that helps them create.
+The Space Butterfly, as NASA calls it is a pair of massive gas clouds.
+Called the Westerhout 40 (W40), the red “space butterfly” is a nebula that gives a more natural understanding of how stars form from the destruction that helps them create.

 The nebula is a cloud of gas and dust in space where stars are born.
-What appears in the image as two butterfly wings are in reality bubbles of hot, interstellar gas blowing from the hottest to most massive stars in that region.
-The image provides intricate details as scientist have already started cataloging stars for possible alien exploration.
+What appears in the image as two butterfly wings are, in reality, bubbles of hot interstellar gas blowing from the hottest to most massive stars in that region.
+The image provides intricate details as scientists have already started cataloging stars for possible alien exploration.

 NASA has already sent its Voyager 1 and Voyager 2 probes into interstellar space, and it might not be too far to send any humans into it.
 NASA claims that scientists and engineers are already researching on this and have started developing expertise along with proper technologies that might help us get there one day.